medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 panacead start
 ```

-## Registering Oracle keys and Remote Report
+## Generate oracle key pair and remote reports in Oracle and register them with Panacea

 The genesis oracle must create an oracle private key and public key to use for data encryption/decryption.
-It also issues a remote report to prove that it is a valid oracle.

-### Get trusted block information
+The oracle also issues to allow others to prove that the genesis oracle is running inside secure enclave and the oracle key pair is generated inside the enclave.

+### Generates oracle key pair and remote report in oracle
+The genesis oracle needs to generate an oracle key pair and a remote report.
-In order to generate oracle keys and remote reports, the oracle need trusted block information first.
-This block information is used by the light client to validate the data retrieved from Panacea.
+However, before generating oracle keys and remote reports, you need to know trusted block information from Panacea.

-In fact, Oracle doesn't need this block information because it doesn't retrieve Panacea's data when generating oracle keys and remote reports.
+In fact, the genesis oracle does not need trusted block information for this process.
+The reason is that oracle key pair and remote report generation process do not retrieve data from Panacea.
 However, when the oracle participates in the verification operation (`oracled start`), the oracle needs to use a light client as it will retrieve data from Panacea.
-Therefore, unless reliable block information is received during the process of generating an oracle key, the genesis oracle has no way to retrieve this block information.
+Therefore, unless trusted block information is received during the process of generating an oracle key, the genesis oracle has no way to retrieve this block information.

 You can get trusted block information by:
 ```shell